 AMDAD also generated a simplistic cashflow model for the LOM Schedule, based on the preliminary unit costs and revenue assumptions as for the 3 Year Mine Plan.
+Note, there is no allowance for capital expenditure in this cashflow model.
 The resultant cashflow is summarised below.